 Costs for diners

 We went out for dinner straight when we arrived.
 Our hostel recommended a great place to eat paella and so we set out to Taberna Iberica for the paella menu.
-We had some tapas for starters and the main dish: the rabbit and chicken paella.
+Here we had some tapas for starters and the main dish: the rabbit and chicken paella.
 We enjoyed some wine with dinner too.
-We paid a total of €44 for two menus and 4 glasses of wine.
+In the end, we paid a total of €44 for two menus and 4 glasses of wine.

 The next evening, we set out for some tapas.
 We had received a tip but the place was too packed and couldn’t serve us.
 That’s how we ended up in one of the busiest streets and enjoyed some tapas at Taberna El Papelon.
 We confiscated the last table available and picked 2 sheets of tapas.
 Total costs were €26,07